 - Air Fryer Thai Sweet Chili Chicken Wings

 - Air Fryer Chicken Fritters

 These Air Fryer Buffalo Chicken Wings are a classic but made so easy!
 They come out of the air fryer crispy, tender and flavorful.

 - 2 pounds chicken wings fresh or frozen

 - 12 ounces hot sauce

-- Then in a medium saucepan mix together the hot sauce, butter, Worcestershire sauce, and tabasco.
-Heat in a medium-size saucepan.
+Then in a medium saucepan, mix together the hot sauce, butter, Worcestershire sauce, and Tabasco.
+Heat in a medium-sized saucepan.

 When the wings and sauce are done, toss them in the hot sauce,